NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 Watch the video clip below to find out more from Dr Kevin Williamson on the importance of finding out from the people that this research impacts in practice and more about using this first stakeholder engagement event to shape the direction of the project.

-Why is this event needed?
+Why was this event needed?

 Back in 2007-8, FAB Research and many of our Speakers and Associate members - including Kevin himself - all made contributions to the UK Parliamentary Food and Health Forum Inquiry into the links between Diet and Behaviour – which considered the evidence then for the role of nutrition in mental health and wellbeing.